marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > There isn't a ready-to-go implementation of such a rendering technique in Max, but you can make your own path tracer by writing custom shaders.
 Implementing a path tracer from scratch isn't a trivial task, and it's outside the scope of this article.
 Still, it shows you that everything is possible in Max, even if no object directly supports a desired functionality (Turing completeness, baby!).

 There's still one major problem: finding a good approximation of the solution to the rendering equation requires a lot of time.
-These images were rendered in about five minutes each.
+These images were rendered in about two minutes each.
 While it may not seem like a lot, it is if we want to render these complex lighting phenomena in real-time, where we just have a few milliseconds of "time budget" to spend on a video frame.
 Techniques like path tracing are (partially) out of the way if we want to program a real-time application, but we can use many variations of the rendering equation to perform complex shading in the real-time domain.

 Let's see some of these techniques and explore which objects implement them.